brianmpollack/reanimator/demos/tile-game-upload/README.md

 # Tile Game - Upload Input to Server

-This version of the tile game will capture a user's input and upload to a JQuery webservice.
+This version of the tile game will capture a user's input and upload to a HTTP POST webservice.

 ## Using the Demo